3 Causes of Bloody Urine in Cats

 In advanced cases of kidney infection, the owner/guardian may tell me, “My cat hangs his head over the water dish, but won’t drink very much.”
 Fortunately, bacterial urinary tract infections can usually be cleared with appropriate antibiotic therapy.
 In cases of kidney infection, antibiotics will need to be administered for at least four to six weeks.

-In younger cats, a reasonably common cause of bloody urine is the presence of crystals in urine (crystalluria), which when left undiagnosed and untreated, can lead to blockage of the urethra in some male cats.
+In younger cats a common cause of bloody urine is the presence of crystals in urine (crystalluria).
+When left undiagnosed and untreated, these crystals can lead to blockage of the urethra in some male cats.
 Because they can’t urinate through a blocked urethra, this creates a medical emergency, rapidly leading to kidney failure, and even death within 48 to 72 hours.
 In female cats and some male cats, mineral crystals in the urine (normally, either calcium oxalate or struvite) can lead to the formation of stones, but not urethral blockage.
-These stones can be found in the kidneys,ureters (the connecting tubes between the kidneys and the bladder) or in the bladder.
+These stones can be found in the kidneys, ureters (the connecting tubes between the kidneys and the bladder) or in the bladder.
 Not only do stones cause blood in urine, they can also cause chronic or recurrent urinary tract infection.
 If a stone blocks a ureter, loss of the kidney “upstream” can result.
 Fortunately, ureteral stones are relatively rare.
 Crystalluria and stones are managed by special diets and in the case of calcium oxalate stones, surgery to remove the stones, as they cannot be dissolved by struvite dissolving diets.

 PET HEALTH COST